-As an electrician in the village, you won't get any more applications with dissatisfied employees, because everyone talks to each other there anyway and you will fall into disrepute as an employer.
-As a medium-sized and large company, bad evaluations in job portals will be your undoing.
+As an electrician in the village, you won't get any applications at all with dissatisfied employees, because everyone talks to each other there anyway and you will fall into disrepute as an employer.
+As a medium-sized and large company, bad ratings on job portals will be your undoing.

-Therefore: Internal employer branding is the basis.
-Then pursue your goals in cooperation with an employer branding agency.
-In this way, you are guaranteed success with your trainee search.
+That's why internal employer branding is the basis.
+Then pursue your goals in collaboration with an employer branding agency.
+That way, you're guaranteed success with your apprentice search.

 Our tips for the trainee search

 - Be open to the new generation.
-Give young people a chance and they may be surprised.
+Give young people a chance, and you may be surprised.
 Society has always changed and companies have to grow with it.
 This is the only way to remain an attractive employer in the future.

 - Position yourself as an employer brand on the labor market.
-Because the times when you had the power as an employer are passing.
+Because the days when you had the power as an employer are over.
 The fewer trainees there are, the more important it is for you to position yourself as an attractive employer.